 Have you decided what you are going to do this Earth Day?
 Given the Coronavirus pandemic that has changed our lives in ways we could not even dream of, 2020 Earth Day becomes all the more significant.
-The timing of the Earth Day could not have been more ironical; the last few weeks have made humans realize that we are all connected to one another on Earth and that we share one planet, drink the same water and breathe the same fresh air.
+The timing of Earth Day could not have been more ironic; the last few weeks have made humans realize that we are all connected to one another on Earth and that we share one planet, drink the same water, and breathe the same fresh air.
 So, whether we are by ourselves in self-isolation in hospitals or huddled together with our loved ones in our homes, we are all fighting the same enemy.
 After the COVID-19 battle has been won, we should not give up the fight to save our Earth and work relentlessly to stop climate change.

 Top Things You Can Do This Earth Day, the 22nd of April:

 It is time to find ways to celebrate the earth as this Earth Day draws near.
 Here are some Earth Day 2020 activities that you could take up to do your bit for Mother Earth:

 1. Planting trees: